Dave-Gilbert/w2eb/README.md

 **W2eb** generates notes and footnotes using the same heuristic which drops all images, tables and formatting.
-This can sometimes leave strange gaps in the footnot or note text.
+This can sometimes leave strange gaps in the footnote or note text.

+Wikipedia generates references and footnotes with backlinks and places these at the end of articles.
+These should be harmonized with **w2eb**'s footnotes section.

+Wikipedia articles usually have a list of external references, these are a little awkward, they also should be somehow combined with **w2eb**'s footnote section.

 **W2eb** rearranges text in certain situations.
-An ereader presents material in a more linear fashion than a web page.
+An e-reader presents material in a more linear fashion than a web page.
 A Wikipedia page is mostly linear, but includes side bars, large tables, and other features. **W2eb**'s goal is to improve presentation through a simplified